brbenji/pheonix-hmba/_narrative/2021-09-17-your-value.md

 ### philosophy
 Art is how the latest understandings of philosophy are distributed into a culture.
 Many ideas can't be directly taught to a general audience.
 But art allows people to interact wih an idea, experience an idea.

-When a musician wrestles with a new philosophy it comes out into their creations.
-Once created others can particpate and be changed by the concept.
+When a musician wrestles with a new philosophy it comes out in their creations.
+Once created others can participate in and be changed by the concept.

 ## real value and worthy work
 Our culture neglected many vital aspects of life and musicians are uniquay qualified to bring that life back into culture.
 It's not easy.
 It takes time.
 It costs money.
 Not anyone can do this.